-3. SUGAR AND WHITE FLOUR CAUSE CONSTIPATION (from lack of fiber).
+Sugar and white flour products cause constipation (from lack of fiber).
 Just think of what happens when you mix flour with water.
 You end up with a sticky, gluey mess.
 Imagine this glop attempting to move through your digestive tract.
 It can’t.
 It clogs it all up and interferes with your body’s natural elimination abilities, which leads to disease.
-If you aren’t having daily (large) bowel movements, you are constipated.
+If you aren’t having daily, sizeable bowel movements, you are constipated.

-5. SUGAR IMPAIRS YOUR SEX LIFE.
+Sugar impairs your sex life.
 People who consume a lot of sugar tend to have a low libido, have difficulty reaching orgasm and getting and maintaining an erection.
 (Not to mention the toll wild mood swings can take on a relationship in general.
-Just ask my ex-husband and children what it was like to live with me way back when while I was a sugar addict).
+Just ask my ex-husband and children what it was like to live with me while I was a sugar addict).

-7. SUGAR AGES YOUR SKIN.
-Premature aging, wrinkles, puffiness and pimples are all by products of too much sugar.
+Sugar affects how your skin looks.
+Premature aging, wrinkles and pimples are all by products of too much sugar.
 If the threat of developing the previously mentioned diseases doesn’t get to you, vanity will!
 If you want to look young and vibrant decades past your sugar addicted peers, cut the white menace out of your life!

 So what to do?
 The first step to combating sugar cravings is to be aware of the negative implications that accompany sugar consumption.
 This awareness will provide you with the motivation necessary to instill better dietary habits.
 Now that you are armed with awareness, peruse the list below of ways to assist you in conquering the sugar addict within.

-DRINK MORE WATER.
+Drink more water.
 Many times sweet cravings are a sign of dehydration.
 Drinking a glass of water wakens your cells and gives you more energy.
 Alkaline water is best!
-If you want to learn more about Alkaline water, ask me and I will send you a series of emails that explain the importance of drinking alkaline water and how to get your own alkaline water filter.
+If you want to learn more about Alkaline water, ask me.

 Most importantly, be accepting of yourself.
 Big changes don’t happen overnight.
 Take small steps and keep your end goal in mind.
 A happier, healthier, more energetic version of you is the prize at the end!